skellis46/slipbox/somatics unlimited edit bin.md

 ## edit bin

+A philosophical razor is a rule of thumb designed to shave off unlikely explanations of phenomena; a time-saving device.
+Hitchens' epistemological razor is designed to reject certain knowledge claims.
+It was created by and named after renowned journalist and atheist Christopher Hitchens:

+> What can be asserted without evidence can also be dismissed without evidence. [@hitchens-2007-god p.258]

+Hitchens was using the razor in the context of refuting religious belief, but what it does more broadly is put the burden of proof on the person making the claim.
+For example, if I claim that somatic practices improve physical coordination, then it is my responsibility to try and provide the evidence to build that argument.

+I think it matters because if we have no understanding of the mechanisms of change then we cannot say which part of a practice is responsible for the changes we seem to be seeing and describing.
+It's a monumental question.

+If practice x leads to effect y does it matter how, especially if the effect is due to the holistic nature of the practice: something ineffable, immeasurable or unfathomable?

+I sought out these examples (rather than relying on drawing them out randomly) as they contradicted my hunch about claim-making in JDSP.

 Just to be clear: Both of these articles are remarkable and I have enormous respect for the authors ... and I sure have missed Andrée in these last difficult years.